jberclaz/modelh/README.md

 1. You can buy a new unit with a USB interface at [Unicomp](https://www.pckeyboard.com/page/product/NEW_M).
 2. You can use an active [PS/2 to USB converter](https://www.clickykeyboards.com/product/ps-2-to-usb-adapter-converter-for-keyboards/).
 That solution will not work for RJ-45 Model Ms, though.
 3. You can replace the original controller with a new one supporting USB.
-That is what this project proposes.
+That is what this project is about.

 Out of those 3 options, creating your own controller is clearly the most involved.
 That being said, the result is very neat.
 You'll end up